calancha/Minesweeper/README.md

-If you think that an uncovered cell has a mine, you might flag it with **mines-flag-cell**; if you call this command again in the same cell the cell is unflagged.
+If you think that an uncovered cell has a mine, you might flag it with **mines-flag-cell**: the character **!** is shown in that cell.
+If you call this command again in the same cell then unflags it.
 This is useful to visualize your progress in the game.

 The game is completed once all mine-free cells are revealed, that is, when the only uncovered cells equals the number of hidden mines.